cc-tweaked/CC-Tweaked/doc/reference/breaking_changes.md

 # Incompatibilities between versions

-CC: Tweaked tries to remain as compatible between versions as possible, meaning most programs written for older versions of the mod should run fine on later versions.
+CC: Tweaked tries to remain as compatible between versions as possible, meaning most programs written for older version of the mod should run fine on later versions.

 > [External peripherals][!WARNING]